makism/dyconnmap/tutorials/README.md

 # Requirements

 Is is imperative that you check and install `dyconnmap`s requirements in the parent directory.

-The file `reuirements.txt` contains tha package required for the notebooks to run successfully.
+Additionally, you have to match and install packages found in `requirements.txt`.

 # How to run (sample instructions)